Tools to help you engage, enlighten and involve

 - Read the chapter leader newsletter, which is emailed to you on the third Thursday of each month.

-- Download the program flyer for the first half of 2016.
+- Download the program flyer for the last half of 2018.

 - NEW!
-Download the program flyer for the last half of 2016.
+Download the program flyer for the first half of 2019.

 - Review the Chapter Leader Talking Points, which includes national DFW news to share, meeting ideas and best practices from other chapter leaders and information on funding.